Snorby/snorby/README.md

 * Install wkhtmltopdf

+	`pdfkit --install-wkhtmltopdf`

-	`pdfkit --install-wkhtmltopdf # If this fails - visit http://wkhtmltopdf.org/ for more information`
+	* If this fails - visit https://github.com/pdfkit/pdfkit#wkhtmltopdf for other options

 * Run The Snorby Setup